Wodan58/Roy/doc/COYimplJOY.md

 Joy1 is slower than Joy, because it uses the BDW garbage collector.
 The many small nodes that are needed for Joy are not a good fit for a garbage collector.

-Moy is slower than joy1, because it translates builtins to an index in the symbol table.
-That makes compiling easier at the cost of a slower interpreter.
+Moy is slowest, because it has a slow function call mechanism.

 Coy is faster than the original in fib.joy, because it doesn't create garbage in the first place and that is always faster.
 Coy is also faster when executing